 Be sure to read up on tips to reject individuals on dating apps here

-Social Media Messages, Stalking On Social Media, Instagram, Facebook, Linkedin; What Should You Not Do Online Dating – Creepy Guys On Dating Apps
+Social Media Messages, Stalking On Social Media, Instagram, Facebook, Linkedin

 One of the most common creepy aspects of dating apps is stalking on social media platforms like Facebook, Instagram and Linkedin.
 It’s for this reason alone that I recommend not using similar photos across platforms, as to reduce reverse image search efforts.